TDK Prototype Biomagnetic Sensor: PotentialAlternative to SQUID (Superconducting Quantum Interference Device)

 Figure 1 Cardiac impulse conduction system and electrocardiogram waveform

-It is not possible to spatially understand the working of the heart using an electrocardiograph, and it can only be roughly estimated from the waveforms in an electrocardiogram.
-If we were able to observe the detailed working of the cardiac muscles, it would result in a remarkable improvement in the accuracy of diagnosis.
-The magnetocardiograph (MCG) is a solution to these problems.
+If we were able to observe the detailed working of the cardiac muscles, it could result in a remarkable improvement in the accuracy of diagnosis.
+The magnetocardiograph (MCG) is being developed and tested to address these problems.
 According to the “right-hand screw rule” in electromagnetism, when current flows, it produces magnetic fields around it.
-Hence, by measuring the magnetic fields produced around the heart, it is possible to estimate the flow of current, and the parts to which it flows.
-Another advantage of the magnetocardiograph is that it can carry out measurement completely non-invasively while the subject is fully clothed, and does not require electrodes to be attached to the surface of the body.
-But, cardiac magnetic fields are extremely weak biomagnetic fields, and hence the magnetocardiograph needs to be equipped with highly sensitive magnetic sensors.
+Hence, by measuring the magnetic fields produced around the heart, it is theoretically possible to estimate the flow of current, and the parts to which it flows.
+Another anticipated advantage of the magnetocardiograph is that it is designed to carry out measurement completely non-invasively while the subject is fully clothed, and would not require electrodes to be attached to the surface of the body.
+But, cardiac magnetic fields are extremely weak biomagnetic fields, and hence the magnetocardiograph will need to be equipped with highly sensitive magnetic sensors.

 The SQUID flux meter developed around 1970 has brought about major advances in the measurement of biomagnetic fields.
 SQUID is the acronym for “superconducting quantum interference device”, and it is a magnetic sensor in which a Josephson junction is created in a part of the coil using a superconductor.
 The Josephson junction element was originally developed as a logic element to increase the computer processing speed, but since it is extremely sensitive to magnetism, it was used as a highly sensitive flux meter.
 Using this SQUID flux meter, it has become possible to measure not only the magnetic fields which accompany cardiac activity, but also to measure brain magnetic fields.

 However, to operate SQUID, it is necessary to cool the superconductive coil using liquid helium, and to set up a special magnetically shielded room to block magnetic noise, as a result of which the system becomes bulky and expensive.
-This is the reason why biomagnetic field measurement devices using a SQUID flux meter are used to a very limited extent, mainly for research purposes.
-For example, there are only about 40 devices in Japan, and most of them are used for magnetoencephalograms and only 2 devices are for magnetocardiograms (in 2016).
+This is the reason why biomagnetic field measurement devices using a SQUID flux meter are used to a very limited extent,.
+For example, there are only about 40 devices in Japan, and most of them are used for magnetoencephalograms and only 2 devices are for magnetocardiograms (in 2020).

 Several papers have pointed out that analyzing an electrocardiogram by comparing it with a magnetocardiogram can be useful in the diagnosis of various heart diseases.
-However, in practical terms, an extremely highly sensitive magnetic sensor that can replace the SQUID flux meter is required for development and spread of the magnetocardiograph.
-TDK has developed new biomagnetic sensors using advanced MR (magnetoresistive) elements.
-When they were initially developed, the magnetic resolution was around a few hundreds of pT (pico teslas), but with improvements in technology, as of 2017, a figure of a few tens of pT was achieved, which is in the SQUID domain.
-Currently research is continuing with the goal of reaching a just a several pT, at which point it would even be possible to measure the brain’s magnetic fields.
+However, in practical terms, an extremely highly sensitive magnetic sensor that can replace the SQUID flux meter is likely to better promote the development and spread of the magnetocardiograph.
+TDK has is working on developing new biomagnetic sensors using advanced MR (magnetoresistive) elements, which are anticipated to achieve a magnetic resolution in the SQUID domain.
+Currently research is continuing with the goal of reaching a just a several pT.
+However, additional testing and development is required.

-We shall briefly describe the MR elements used in the biomagnetic sensors from TDK.
+We shall briefly describe the MR elements used in the prototype biomagnetic sensors from TDK.

 We have known for a long time that when an external magnetic field is applied on a substance, the electrical resistance changes slightly, and this is known as the magnetoresistive effect (MR effect).
 This type of physical effect, along with the Hall effect, is collectively known as the “galvanomagnetic effect”.
 When electrons and electron holes carrying electric charge move inside a magnetic field, the Lorentz force acts, causing the direction of movement to bend.
 MR sensors use the magnetoresistive effect of semiconductors and ferromagnetic materials, and are being widely used as magnetic sensors to detect magnetic data on tickets at automated ticket gates, magnetic ink patterns on banknotes, etc.